Dinner Potato Rolls Recipe

 A dinner roll sliced in half to show the texture.

-How to Make Homemade Potato Rolls
+How to Make Potato Rolls

 • Second Rise.
 Lightly cover the rolls, and let them rise for 45 minutes to an hour.
-Towards the end of the rise time, preheat the oven to 350°F.
+Towards the end of the rise time, preheat the oven to 350ยฐF.

 • Bake!
 Place the risen rolls into the preheated oven on the center rack, and bake for 25 to 30 minutes, until they are golden brown and baked through.
+Take the rolls out of the oven and serve warm, with melted butter brushed on top if you like.

 Baked homemade potato rolls in a glass dish.